 “Our shipper partners that use the Shipwell platform to automate their tender process are asking us to provide more insight to service levels,” continued Lourie.
 “They want to identify poor-performing carriers and brokers so they can re-bid that lane out and get a much cheaper rate than they originally awarded back in 2018.”

 Using freight tech to get on top of spot rates

-Shipwell has a private, curated Load Board for shippers and 3PLs to give inside access to preferred carriers.
+Shipwell has a private, curated Load Board for shippers and 3PLs to give inside access to preferred carriers and their delivery routes.
 Bid on loads or book instantly with set rates all within the platform.

-With this feature, carriers can go from booking a load to accessing shipment details and documents, all the way to tracking the freight and messaging the shipper or 3PL.
+With this feature, carriers can go from booking a load to accessing the shipment information details and documents, all the way to tracking the freight and messaging the shipper or 3PL.

-Even if you have a contract, you can import your carriers and rates and use Shipwell to track and analyze your supply chain performance.
+Even if you have a contract, you can import your carriers and rates and use Shipwell to track and mine transportation data to analyze your supply chain performance.